Charlotte Domestic Violence Attorneys

 - Have a child in common

 - Are persons of the opposite sex who are in or have been in a dating relationship

 With an Order for Domestic Violence Protection, the aggressive party is prevented from contacting their victim in any way for up to one year.
 The Court can also award domestic violence victims the residence, child custody, financial aid, a vehicle, and/or attorney and court fees.
 If your abuser violates the terms of the domestic violence order of protection, he or she can immediately be arrested for violating the order.

-Victims of domestic violence often fall into the cycle of domestic violence that starts with an act of violence, tension building, making up/apology, the calm, and then back to the act of violence again.
+Victims of domestic violence often fall into the cycle of abuse, tension building, making up/apology, the calm, and then back to the act of abuse again.
 You can stop the cycle of domestic violence by taking the first step to remove yourself or your abuser from the situation.
 You should implement a safety plan, which includes obtaining a domestic violence order of protection, or “restraining order”.
-Doing so could save your life.
+Taking action and seeking the help from an attorney for domestic violence in Charlotte could save your life.

 There are several community organizations that offer support to victims of domestic violence.
 When you are armed with the support of these community organizations and an attorney to represent you in your case, it is possible to feel empowered to overcome the cycle of abuse.

 Our Charlotte domestic violence lawyers at Miller Bowles Law are ready to help, so contact us at (704) 810-1400 to schedule a consultation today.